310mc/https-310mc.github.io-tl/source/_posts/sub_story/birth_of_basketbon.md

 {% endbubble %}

 {% bubble Midori nod2 %}
-Its backstory is way too complex and wild… Ahh~ It’s so yuru-chara-like…♪
+Its backstory is way too complex and wild… Ahh~ It’s so yuruchara-like…♪
 {% endbubble %}

 {% bubble Mao surprised2 %}